evelinesurbakti/Automated-Keywords-Extraction-of-Data-Analyst-Job-Descriptions-from-Indeed-using-NLP/README.md

 ### Vectorization of Job Summary Corpus using GloVe Algorithm
 The *bag-of-words* approach has a pitfall, it is a quick but dirty scheme to capture the keywords available.
 It does not always capture the meaning in the appropriate context.

-I applied the GloVe algorithm, into the job summary corpus, examining both single terms and also pair of consecutive terms (uni and bi-grams).
+That is the main reason that I applied the GloVe algorithm into the job summary corpus, examining both single terms and also pair of consecutive terms (uni and bi-grams).
 The example of unigram is "analyst" while the example of bigram is "data_analyst".
+We will explore more about them in this section.

 This is the job summary corpus based on October data set.
-We have more unigrams and bigrams in this list rather than November data set.
+I want to relate my background which is business analyst with the corpus of data analyst job description.

 ![](./image/WVOCT.JPG)

-If we take a closer look, we could not find "business_analyst" as we have in the previous
+If we take a closer look, we could not find "business_analyst" as we have in October data set.
+But in this list, we still have "business".

 ![](./image/wv.png)

+The plots below show the similarity analysis for both data set.

 ![](./image/BA_DA_OCT.JPG)

+Since we do not have "business_analyst" we will use "business" instead.

 ![](./image/BA_DA.JPG)

 ### Plot GloVe Word Vectors using Multidimensional Scaling

+Plot a vector with 100 dimensions would not be informative, thus we use Multidimensional Scaling (MDS) to ease the interpretation.
 MDS seeks to preserve the distance between vectors.
 Since vector distances within GloVe encode some semantic meaning, it would be ideal to preserve the relative term topology.
 We applied MDS with Euclidean distances between these word vectors.

+EXPLAIN MORE

 ![](./image/MDS_OCT.JPG)

 ![](./image/MDS.JPG)

-Explain the color meaning
+EXPLAIN COLORS

 I expected terms close to each other in this reduced vector space to be semantically similar, meaning they are commonly found within the same context and are transposable within the corpus.
 There are some clear and evident trends from this figure:

 1. The terms seem to be stratified primarily by frequency.
 - Higher frequency terms are more separated and isolated.
-These terms can be properly contextualized and placed within the multidimensional space in a location that reflects its unique meaning.
+These terms be placed within the multidimensional space in a location that depicts its distinct meaning.
-- Low frequency terms tend to aggregate around each other, often overlapping.
+- Low frequency terms tend to aggregate around each other, often overlapping to show how close they are.
 These terms cannot be determined as precisely, so their encodings tended to settle closely to each other without much differentiation.

-more...
+EXPLAIN MORE

 ## Conclusions

-> revise here - Semantic distinction is a function of term frequency.
+> Semantic distinction is a function of term frequency.

 GloVe provides a distributed word representation model that learns context iteratively.
 Terms that are synonymous with each other within corpora can be easily identified and targeted for further analysis.
 GloVe trains relatively fast on small data set, so I could scale the algorithm to larger corpora that takes advantage of more nuanced job descriptions.
 MDS can reveal groupings of words into broader subject areas that highlight the inherent disparities of word embeddings.
 I would look to expand this analysis to peripherally related jobs, like data scientist and data engineer.
 Possible extensions include topic modeling, document summarization, and possibly, resume matching with prospective job descriptions.